 In practice, micro-cycles and macro-cycles are utilized to leverage the benefits of supercompensation.
 With a micro-cycle, the recovery time is identical to that which is required to attain a supercompensation phase.
 A micro-cycle is only beneficial when the developed areas are not interrelated.
-A macro cycle is a longer term system, which focuses on more complex goals like muscle development and strength Aside from the different types of cycles that can be used to generate a healthy stage of supercompensation, one must make sure they adhere to the following guidelines when attempting to healthily achieve the phase:
+A macro-cycle is a long-term system, which focuses on more complex goals like muscle development and strength.

--Caffeine is a great performance enhancer, which helps in allowing an individual to realize their training limit, but do not rely on the caffeine for your training sessions.
 A huge mistake lifters make is taking caffeine every training session which can lead to adrenal fatigue as described in the book Herbal Defense by Ralph T. Golan, MD.
-Here is a quote

 “Caffeine forces your glands to secrete when they don’t have much left to give, and they have to keep digging deeper and deeper, making you more and more tired over time.
 And over the years, it takes more and more coffee to get the same result.
 Some people reach the point of drinking half a dozen or more cups of coffee to get the same result and it’s barely keeping them awake.
 That’s severe adrenal depletion.”

-The same rule applies to taking caffeine in any form and pre-workout supplements, always be sure not abuse these substances and use them sparingly.
+The same rule applies to caffeine in any form as well as pre-workout supplements.
+Always be sure not to abuse these substances and use them sparingly.

-Contrary to popular belief, creatine can actually negatively impact supercompensation, as it makes a person add weight, which adds dead weight to their resistance work, however these effects are preceded by the fact that creatine helps turn ADP back into ATP which gives your muscles more fuel during exercise.
-You can learn more about the best types of creatine here.
+Contrary to popular belief, creatine can actually negatively impact supercompensation, as it makes a person add weight, which adds dead weight to their resistance work; however, these effects are preceded by the fact that creatine helps turn ADP back into ATP which gives your muscles more fuel during exercise.